-Foreign exchange rates are one of the top factors you should be considering when transferring money to or from another country or when travelling overseas.
+Foreign exchange rates are one of the top factors you should consider when transferring money overseas.

 Get the latest foreign exchange rates with our transfer calculator

 Save money on your personal or business international money transfer today.
 Fill in the form and you’ll be contacted by a foreign exchange expert to have an obligation-free discussion about your options.

 With over 17 years of foreign exchange expertise and over $100 billion transferred, OFX can help with all your currency exchange needs, including:

 - Regular overseas payments

 - Risk management

 - If the provider quotes a different rate to the one above please let us know